VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/Theory/iOS Accessibility/iOSAccessibility.md

 }

 ## Wrap-up
-So, here we are.
-We came to the point where stating the **purpose of this book** is possible.

  [**iOS Accessibility Handbook**](https://vodgroup.github.io/AccessibilityDocumentation/documentation/iosaccessibilityhandbook) is a collection of *guidelines* of how to create **iOS applications** that support [**Accessible Features**](<doc:AccessibilityFeatures>) and promote [**inclusive design**](<doc:InclusiveDesign>).
 @Image(source: hig, alt: "A screenshot of Apple's Human Interface Guidelines web page")

-To dive right into the process of **developing accessible applications** don't hesitate to open the [**iOS Accessibility Guide**](https://vodgroup.github.io/AccessibilityDocumentation/tutorials/adaptionstrategy) map. *Everything* is there, you won't be left unprepared.
+To dive right into the process of **developing accessible applications** don't hesitate to open the [**iOS Accessibility Guide**](https://vodgroup.github.io/AccessibilityDocumentation/tutorials/adaptionstrategy) map. *Everything* is there.

 ## Have fun!